CODEX108/Shell/README.md

 - **Purpose:** To determine whether a command is a built-in or an external executable.
 - **Implementation:**
   - The command is identified by checking if the input starts with "type".
-  - The `std::unordered_map` is used to map built-in commands to their descriptions.
+  - The `unordered_map` is used to map built-in commands to their descriptions.
   - For non-built-in commands, the `get_path()` function is used to find the executable path from the `PATH` environment variable.
   - The result is printed indicating whether the command is a built-in or an executable file.